How to backup Google Workspace data to Wasabi cloud storage.

 Create a Wasabi bucket

-Log into Wasabi console.
+Log in to the Wasabi console.

 Create a bucket On the Overview page, click CREATE BUCKET.
 In the dialog pop-up, enter a bucket name and select a region for the bucket, then click the CREATE BUCKET button.